The Renovation Project

-During the 1914 – 1918 war more and more German Swiss came to Endell Street to worship as German speaking churches closed down in London and elsewhere.
+During the 1914 – 1918 war more and more German Swiss came to Endell Street to worship, since German speaking churches closed down in London and elsewhere.

 In 1924 Swiss German speakers branched out into a separate church, the Schweizerkirche, but without their own building.
-They rented, to start with, the church of St Agnes and St Anne’s in the city and they had their own governing body, the Kirchenpflege.
+They began renting the church of St Agnes and St Anne’s in the City of London, and they had their own governing body, the Kirchenpflege.

 In 1930 a major fire almost destroyed the Endell Street building which had to be virtually rebuilt.

-1938 the French and German churches merged, but still with two separate parishes.
+1938 the French and German churches merged, but still functioned as two separate parishes.

 1939-45 war – the Endell Street building suffered from bomb damage – from 1946-49underwent major rebuilding.

-The church continued to have a pastor and suffragan as did the Schweizerkirche, but gradually, in line with the general trend at the end oft the 20th century numbers began to decline.
-By 1969 one pastor sufficed for both the communities and both French and German Swiss worshipped at Endell Street.
+The church continued to have a pastor and suffragan as did the Schweizerkirche, but gradually, in line with the general trend at the end of the 20th century, numbers began to decline.
+By 1969 one pastor sufficed for both language communities, and both French and German Swiss worshipped at Endell Street.

 2000 saw the beginning of a major building project .
 The building works took place between November 2008 and Spring 2011.